civican/legisinfo/44-1/bills/C-29/bill_text.md

 ### Section 16

-  ****(1)**** **Within six months after the day on which the Council is incorporated**, the Minister must, in collaboration with the Council, develop a protocol respecting the disclosure by the Government of Canada to the Council of information that is relevant to the Council's purpose.
+  **(1)** Within six months after the day on which the Council is incorporated, the Minister must, in collaboration with the Council, develop a protocol respecting the disclosure by the Government of Canada to the Council of information that is relevant to the Council's purpose.

   **(2)** The protocol must allow, to the extent possible, the Council to receive all the information it judges relevant to fulfill its mission.